Juminstock/ink-pay/README.md

 # airTicket.js
-This is a simple exercise where I valid a access for a travel.
+This is a simple exercise where I validate an access for a trip.